Can Fentanyl Test Strips save lives?

 Until now, FTS have only been used and distributed by harm reduction sites, specialized health clinics and through organizations and nonprofits advocating for drug and overdose prevention.
 Laws and policies surrounding the distribution of drug safety tools vary state by state with no federal standard.
 This makes finding access to FTS difficult and confusing.

-Advocates who are pushing for more usage of this harm reduction tool say decriminalizing FTS can help reduce the stigma surrounding people who use drugs.
-Drug usage and drug overdose continues to be highly stigmatized leading to difficulty in accessing life saving tools and information.
-These simple to use strips also help researchers and behavioral health services more accurately assess how widely spread the fentanyl epidemic really is.
+Advocates who are pushing for more usage of this harm-reduction tool say decriminalizing FTS can help reduce the stigma surrounding people who use drugs.
+Drug usage and drug overdose continue to be highly stigmatized leading to difficulty in accessing life-saving tools and information.
+These simple-to-use strips also help researchers and behavioral health services more accurately assess how widely spread the fentanyl epidemic really is.

 Reach out to Hotel California by the Sea

 We specialize in treating addiction and other co-occurring disorders, such as PTSD.
 Our Admissions specialists are available to walk you through the best options for treating your addiction.